Piecewise linear iterated function systems on the line of overlapping construction: Introduction

 \subsection{Introducing Continuous Piecewise Linear IFSs}

 The IFSs we consider in this paper are consisting of piecewise linear functions.
 Thus their derivatives might change at some points, but they are linear over given intervals of $\mathbb{R}$.
 We always assume that the functions are continuous, piecewise linear, strongly contracting with non-zero slopes, and that the slopes can only change at finitely many points.
-This setup enables us to investigate the case of non-injective functions as well, which is not achievable with neither hyperbolic nor self-similar systems.
+This setup enables us to investigate the case of non-injective functions as well, which is not achievable with either hyperbolic or self-similar systems.

 A special case of CPLIFSs can be handled using the theory of F. Hofbauer \cite{hofbauer1996box} and P. Raith \cite{raith1994continuity}.
 In particular, a family of CPLIFSs satisfying the one dimensional version of the rectangular open set condition. \begin{definition} We say that a CPLIFS $\mathcal{F}=\{ f_k\}_{k=1}^m$ satisfies the \texttt{Interval Open Set Condition} (IOSC) if the first cylinder intervals $\{I^{\mathcal{F}}_k\}_{k=1}^m$ are pairwise disjoint. \end{definition} Take a CPLIFS $\mathcal{F}=\{ f_k\}_{k=1}^m$ of injective functions that satisfies the IOSC.
 Each $f_k$ function can be considered as the local inverse over $I^{\mathcal{F}}_k$ of a strictly expanding map on $\mathbb{R}$.
-Therefore, the Hausdorff dimension of the attractor of such systems equal to the root of a topological pressure function \cite{raith1994continuity}.
+Therefore, the Hausdorff dimension of the attractor of such systems is equal to the root of a topological pressure function \cite{raith1994continuity}.
 Further, according to \cite{hofbauer1996box}, for this special CPLIFS family the Hausdorff and the box dimensions of the attractor are also equal.

-In general, when we have no information about the nature of the overlapping of the cylinders, we can claim only that \eqref{cr16} holds in some sense typically.
+In general, when we have no information about the possibble overlapping of the cylinders, we can claim only that \eqref{cr16} holds in some sense typically.
 Instead of a particular IFS, it is natural to consider its so-called translation family. \begin{definition} For every $\pmb{\tau}=(\tau_1, \dots ,\tau_m)\in\mathbb{R}^m$ we define the translation family of $\mathcal{F}$ by

 and $f_k^{\pmb{\tau}}(x):=f_k(x)+\tau_k$ for a $k\in[m]$.
 Moreover, for an $\mathbf{i}=(i_1, \dots ,i_n)\in\Sigma^*$ we define the function

 \end{definition}